replicatedhq/docs/docs/packaging-an-application/custom-preflight-checks.md

 The disk space available command will return the disk space available in bytes.
 Note that the result is always a string and must be parsed (e.g. `{{repl .Result | ParseFloat | lt 1e+9 }}` or `{{repl .Result | ParseFloat | HumanSize }}`).
 The clustering and tags properties will determine where the command is run.
-If clustering is disabled the command will run on all nodes in the cluster.
+If cluster is *false* the command will run on all nodes in the cluster.

 **Id:** `disk_space_available`